 After using your barrel there are really just two steps to cleaning it.
 Repeat your cleaning procedure from above.
 As you are doing that make sure the surface is exposed to be sanitized.
 In other words rinse or scrub off any dirt or dried grape skin during this cleaning process.
 This way the inside of your barrel can be sanitized properly.
 If the sanitizer can’t come in contact with the steel because it’s blocked by grape leftovers, it won’t work.

 Now the barrel is ready to sanitize!
 Do this by pouring in your sanitizer and swirling it to cover the entire area of the barrel.
 Wait for the recommended time.
 Then rinse.
 When sanitizing be sure not to exceed the sanitizer manufacturers’ recommended concentration for stainless steel equipment.

 You should also sanitize immediately before product enters the barrel.
 Do not close the barrel for empty storage with wet sanitizing solution on the stainless steel surface, make sure it is dry first.

 Reference this chart for guidance on which brands to use for stainless steel and other materials:

 |Click to Enlarge|

-With proper care, your stainless steel wine barrels and tanks will last a lifetime.
+With proper care, your stainless steel wine barrels and stainless steel wine tanks will last a lifetime.
 And your wines will be poised for perfection!

-Now is the time to be thinking about your 2017 Harvest.
+Now is the time to be thinking about your 2018 capacity.

 With Paul Mueller Company stainless steel wine barrels, it's easy to grow your offerings and